In This Article

 A directory of grief support resources organized by US state.
-This page is built as a working reference for therapists, social workers, healthcare professionals, hospice programs, and grieving families looking for local bereavement resources.
-Each state section lists the major nonprofit organizations, the regional grief-counseling programs, the children's bereavement camps, the widow/widower support groups, and the hospice bereavement programs that offer free or sliding-scale support.
-Updated quarterly.
+This page is a working reference for therapists, social workers, healthcare professionals, hospice programs, and grieving families looking for local bereavement resources.
+Each state section lists the major nonprofit organizations and the regional grief-counseling programs.
+It also covers children's bereavement camps, widow and widower support groups, and the hospice bereavement programs that offer free or sliding-scale support.

 National resources first (available everywhere):

-• Hospice Foundation of America (hospicefoundation.org) — maintains a national directory of hospice bereavement programs.
+- CaringInfo from the National Hospice and Palliative Care Organization (caringinfo.org), helps you find hospice and palliative care providers nationwide.
 Most hospice programs offer 13 months of free bereavement support to surviving family members of patients, often extended to other community members at sliding-scale rates.

-• The Dougy Center (dougy.org) — the National Center for Grieving Children & Families, founded in Portland OR, now with affiliates across the US.
+- The Dougy Center (dougy.org), the National Grief Center for Children & Families.
+Founded in Portland, Oregon, with affiliates across the US and free grief reading for every age.

 Disclaimer (important)